AndreiRzv112/Database-Manager/README.md

 # Database Manager
-Database Manager is a tool that helps you create your own sqlite3 db.
+Database Manager is a tool that helps you interact with your own sqlite3 db.